Do you want to make significant art? How do you do that with jobs, family and other commitments?

 That encounter prompted a life-changing decision: I would endeavour to create work that my family, and hopefully others, would consider worthy of holding onto after my dash on Earth is done.

 This was certainly a lofty goal in the harsh light of the reality of raising and blending two families…of creating art around life in 2005.
-Check out my last video of Creating Life Around Art.
+Check out my last blogpost and video below.

 I wanted my determination to be evident in my 2006 solo show, Noble People Treasured Land, at Anderson Park, which celebrated 150 years of Southland.
 Have a look at that exhibition by clicking the link.